1938–1939 in the Spanish Civil War

-This article covers the Spanish Civil War in the period from the start of 1938 to the end of 1939.
-For a historical context, see Timeline of Spanish history#20th century.

 Before this period, the Nationalists had already become dominant, yet the outcome of the war was still not certain.
 This progressively changed as the Nationalist forces notched up several victories.

 The December 1937 – February 1938 Battle of Teruel was an important confrontation between Nationalists and Republicans.
 The city belonged to the Republicans at the beginning of the battle, but the Nationalists conquered it in January.
-The Republican government launched an offensive and recovered the city, however the Nationalists conquered it for good by 22 February.
+The Republican government launched an offensive and recovered the city, however, the Nationalists conquered it for good by 22 February.
 On 14 April 1938, the Nationalists broke through to the Mediterranean Sea during the Aragon Offensive, cutting the government-held portion of Spain in two.
 The government tried to sue for peace in May, but Francisco Franco demanded unconditional surrender, and the war raged on.
 The Nationalist army pressed southward from Teruel and along the coast toward the capital of the Republic at Valencia but were halted in heavy fighting along the fortified XYZ Line.

 The government now launched an all-out campaign to distract the Nationalists from their attack on Valencia and to reconnect their territory in the Battle of the Ebro, beginning on 24 July and lasting until 26 November.
 Although the campaign was militarily successful at first, it was fatally undermined by the Franco-British appeasement of Adolf Hitler in the Munich Agreement.
 The concession of Czechoslovakia destroyed the last vestiges of Republican morale by ending all hope of an anti-Francoist alliance with the great powers.
 The Republicans were eventually defeated and withdrew in November 1938, another significant step towards the Nationalist's final victory.